 Public Works is located at 450 S. Maple Street (mailing address PO Box 9) Yamhill, OR 97148

 The direct line to Public Works is (503) 662-4344

 The City of Yamhill started pursuing a new intake structure in 2006.
 This was due to the hillside at the existing dam site sliding into the creek.
 After an investigation it was discovered that the hillside had been sliding for several years.
 This with the requirement of fish and wildlife to construct a new fish ladder started the process of the new intake.
 It took 4 years of planning to determine the best site and design for the city's long term needs.
 During that process we also discovered that a portion of the cities water rights were never finalize by the state and we had to finish that process.
 The estimated cost for the total project structure, permits, moving the point of diversion and finalizing the paperwork was $500,000 to $600,000.
-I was able to secure grants to cover 75% of those cost for a city portion of approximately $125,000 to $150,000.
+The City was able to secure grants to cover 75% of those cost for a city portion of approximately $125,000 to $150,000.
 The new structure was completed in the spring of 2012 and is working very well.
-We anticipate removal of the old dam and fish ladder in the summer of 2013.
+The old dam and fish ladder were removed in the summer of 2013.
 This new structure will last the city for the next 20 plus years and allow for unobstructed fish passage up Turner Creek.

 205 S Maple Street

 Open Mon - Fri,

 Planning Commission Meeting/Public Hearing is at Yamhill City Hall, Tuesday , May 2, 2017 starts at 7:00pm.

 The next Council Meeting is at Yamhill City Hall, Wednesday, May 3, 2017.
 Starts at 7:00 pm

 Yamhill Derby Days - annual Yamhill Festival and parade.
 Parade begins at 10:am, Saturday, July 15, 2017